Action Figure (FIGURE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Action Figure Historical Price

-According to the latest data gathered on Action Figure live price page, the current price of Action Figure is 0.00885719USD.
-The circulating supply of Action Figure(FIGURE) is 999.91M FIGURE , giving it a market capitalization of $8.25M.
+According to the latest data gathered on Action Figure live price page, the current price of Action Figure is 0.00286822USD.
+The circulating supply of Action Figure(FIGURE) is 999.90M FIGURE , giving it a market capitalization of $2.70M.

 In the past month, Action Figure has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that FIGURE could witness further price changes in the near future.